19hours/sg-statutes/Acts/Central Provident Fund Act.md

 (iii) notwithstanding sections 21(10) and 21A(9), upon the transfer of the member’s estate or interest in the immovable property to his spouse and upon payment in accordance with paragraph (i), if applicable —

-(A) any charge under section 21(1) or 21A(1) on any estate or interest in the immovable property shall cease to secure the repayment of the money withdrawn from the Fund by the member (including the interest that would have accrued thereto if the withdrawal had not been made) and the payment of the minimum sum into the member’s retirement account; and
+(A) any charge under section 21(1) or 21A(1) on any estate or interest in the immovable property shall cease to secure the repayment of the money withdrawn from the Fund by the member (including the whole or such part, as the Board may determine, of the interest that would have been payable thereon if the withdrawal had not been made) and the payment of the minimum sum into the member’s retirement account; and

 [57/2007 wef 01/01/2008]

-(B) the member, the spouse or any other person having an interest in the immovable property shall be entitled to have that charge cancelled, in so far as it secures the repayment of the money withdrawn from the Fund by the member (including the interest that would have accrued thereto if the withdrawal had not been made) and the payment of the minimum sum into the member’s retirement account;
+(B) the member, the spouse or any other person having an interest in the immovable property shall be entitled to have that charge cancelled, in so far as it secures the repayment of the money withdrawn from the Fund by the member (including the whole or such part, as the Board may determine, of the interest that would have been payable thereon if the withdrawal had not been made) and the payment of the minimum sum into the member’s retirement account;

 [57/2007 wef 01/01/2008]